MartinkovaMa/Jira/README.md

-# Jira
+# Jira pie
-ticketing tool

-We tested the application for registering students to IT courses.
-We had 2 sprints and tested apllications during 3 weeks.
-During this period in team of 5 we have created about 1100 TC and found about 150 bugs.
+We tested an application for registering students to IT courses.
+Over the course of two sprints spanning three weeks, our team of five created approximately 1,100 test cases and identified about 150 bugs.

+# Bug report
+Bug report example, Bug found in Mobile Application InterGO

+#Tricentis Test Management Tool
+example of execution